Tips for Representing Yourself in Court

 6. Dress nicely.

+Dress like you're going to an important job interview.
 Wear conservative clothing.
 Shorts, T-shirts, plunging necklines, and torn clothing are not appropriate.
 Lawyers are required to wear suits.
 You do not have to buy new clothing for court, but remember it is a formal place and you want to be conservative and respectful in dress and behavior.

 7. Do not bring children.